skupperproject/skupper-example-postgresql/README.md

    markets# SELECT * FROM product;
    ```

-## Next steps
+## Cleaning Up

 Restore your cluster environment by returning the resources created in the demonstration.
-On each cluster, delete the demo resources and the skupper network:
+On each cluster, delete the demo resources and the virtual application network:

 1. In the terminal for the **public1** cluster, delete the resources: